 Why Every Framework Requires Decision Trails

-- SOC 2 Type II: audit trails of system access and user activity
+- SOC 2 Type II: audit trails of system access and user activity.
+The

-- PCI DSS 4.0 Requirement 10: tracking cardholder data access with automated log reviews
+- PCI DSS 4.0.1 Requirement 10: tracking cardholder data access with automated log reviews.
+Prometheus metrics enable real-time anomaly detection.

 Structured Logging with Correlation IDs